UQUAL

 Overview

 This comprehensive guide walks potential homebuyers through the mortgage pre-approval process.
 Pre-approval is a preliminary evaluation by a lender that determines how much money you can borrow to purchase a home.
+Understanding what loan readiness is and how it prepares you for approval can strengthen your application from the start.

 What is Mortgage Pre-Approval and Why is it Important?